sjlu/sunset/README.md

-# sunset
+## sunset

-A collection of stuff that I tend to write over and over again.
-This serves as a basic framework structure that can get you off the ground pretty quickly.
+Just a bunch of things that I tend to write over and over again to get a project started.
+As a forewarning, this is highly opinionated and is structured to best practices I deem fit.

+The project includes the following:

+* Express routing structure
+* Sequelize and MySQL
+* Angular app compiled with Gulp
+* Worker
+* Deployable
+* Test structure

+### license

+MIT.